 Marriage God’s Way is also fantastic to use as a curriculum for pre-marital counseling or as part of the resources used in marriage seminars especially for those who are newly married or engaged since it gives a clear indication of what God expects from marriage, the roles within marriage, and ways to build a good marriage foundation.

 However, for those who have been married for a long time or who are able to open up the Scriptures for themselves, this book may not be what you are looking for.
 Although it is great to understand husband and wife roles, submission, respect, love, putting God first, etc, couples also need resources that can equip them with tools to implement healthy boundaries, conflict resolution, and effective communication (for example).
-These matters arise a lot more as the longer a couple are married and are essential to building a marriage based on unconditional love, acceptance and authenticity.
+These matters arise a lot more as the longer a couple is married and are essential to building a marriage based on unconditional love, acceptance, and authenticity.

 Nor is it a book for those who are married to a spouse that doesn’t share their Christian values.
 Because this is my current position in my marriage, I felt it important to mention.
 The reason is due to the large range of needs and situations arising within such marriages which require unique skills.
 It’s a complex matter and a challenging one for many couples in this situation.